About

 I'm especially interested in the intersection of epistemology and AI — how we can build systems that don't just give answers, but show their work and surface the strongest counter-arguments.

-Currently: Head of AI at Alex Epstein.
+Currently: Head of AI to Alex Epstein, and I run TW Consulting.

 Background